phetsims/hookes-law/doc/implementation-notes.md

 displacement.
 When an interaction begins, numberOfInteractionsInProgressProperty is incremented;
 when an interaction ends, numberOfInteractionsInProgressProperty is decremented.
 The pincers are opened only when `( displacement === 0 && numberOfInteractionsInProgressProperty.get() === 0 )`.

+The implementation of the spring view is based on a parametric equation known as the prolate cycloid.
+See the documentation in `ParametricSpringNode` for details.